singhaltejas/CSCE625_RetailAI/README.md

 ```bash
 cd "Store Foot Analyzer"
 ```

-Then run the Hotzone_Mapper.ipynb cell by cell.
+Update the path for the example: "Store (1)" as attached in the same folder in the main code.
+(If necessary) and then run the Hotzone_Mapper.ipynb cell by cell.

 Each module has its own README for further details: